 After Brazilian forward Neymar established himself as a regular starter in 2013/14, Alexis accepted the challenge to test himself in the Premier League by joining Arsenal for a fee in the region of £30million.

-It didn’t take the versatile forward long to find his feet in North London, claiming his first silverware in England on his competitive debut in the Gunners’ 3-0 win over Manchester City in the 2014 Community Shield at Wembley.
+It didn’t take the versatile forward long to find his feet in north London, claiming his first silverware in England on his competitive debut in the Gunners’ 3-0 win over Manchester City in the 2014 Community Shield at Wembley.

-He provided plenty of stand-out moments during a phenomenal season on a personal level, in which he was nominated for the PFA Players’ Player of the Year award and unsurprisingly took home Arsenal’s Player of the Season prize.
+Despite missing a period through injury, Alexis still managed to score 17 times in 2015/16, before enjoying his best season in an Arsenal shirt during his final full term at the Emirates.
+He provided plenty of stand-out moments during a phenomenal campaign in which he was nominated for the PFA Players’ Player of the Year award and, unsurprisingly, took home Arsenal’s Player of the Season prize.

-He also once again proved he is a man for the big occasion after playing a starring role in another FA Cup triumph for the Gunners, scoring an extra-time winner against Manchester City in the semi-finals before netting Arsenal’s fastest FA Cup final goal when opening the scoring after just 229 seconds in their eventual 2-1 victory over Chelsea.
+Often spearheading the attack, Alexis ended 2016/17 with 30 goals in a single season for the first time in his career, plus 17 assists.
+He further proved himself a man for the big occasion with a starring role in another FA Cup triumph for the Gunners, scoring an extra-time winner against Manchester City in the semi-finals before netting Arsenal’s fastest FA Cup final goal when opening the scoring after just 229 seconds in their eventual 2-1 victory over Chelsea.

 Alexis has not only shown his world-class ability in club football, but also on the international stage.
 After earning his first cap in April 2006, aged just 17, he established himself as a key figure for Chile.
 Highlights include starring in the 2014 World Cup in Brazil and winning the Copa America twice, scoring the decisive spot kick in the 2015 penalty shoot-out win against Argentina.
 He is the country’s most-capped player and their all-time leading scorer.